usecannon/cannon/packages/website/content/docs.md

 **Optional Inputs**

 - `defaultValue` - Specifies the value to be used by this setting if the user doesn’t provide a value at run time.
+- `description` - Describe this setting for help information.

 **Outputs**
 This action updates the return object by adding an entry to the `settings` key with the action’s name.
 The value of the entry is what has been passed in by the user at run time.
 Otherwise, the default value is used if specified.